Greater St. Louis Area Council: Venturing week-long adventure camp

-The Swift Base run programs for Venturers, the BSA's co-ed program for individuals between the ages of 14-21.
+The Swift Base run programs for Venturers, the BSA's co-ed program for individuals between the ages of 14 and 21.
 A typical week for a Swift camper might include rock climbing and rappelling, challenge course, rifle, shotgun, and pistol shooting, horseback riding, water skiing, tubing, wake boarding, knee boarding, mountain biking, and many other fun activities.
 Venturers are given the opportunity to choose which activities they wish to participate in on a daily basis.
 Swift is one of only a couple camps in the country running a dedicated Venturing summer camp, at least for multiple weeks.
 In recent years, Swift has operated four weeks of Venturing programs each summer.

 Parent N' Pal

 A short program lasting about 22 hours that provides a brief introduction to outdoor Scout camping for Cub Scouts and an adult partner.
 Held twice every summer at all of the camps at the Ranch.
 Held once a summer at Camp Lewallen.